 Real estate investor

-The more you think through the type of client who can benefit from your experience and expertise, the better you can target your real estate social media content in order to engage them and speak to their interests.
+The more you think through the type of client who can benefit from your experience and expertise, the better you can target your real estate posts for social media to engage them and speak to their interests.

-Effective real estate social media marketing is all about visual elements like hi-res photography or video content.
-It is vital to ensure that everything you post is attractive and professional.
-Many real estate professionals are still using low-resolution snapshots of themselves instead of professional headshots or listing photos taken on a cell phone instead of professionally photographing their homes.
-In order to engage on social media, you need to step up your visual content to a higher level.
+Effective real estate social media marketing is all about visual elements like hi-res photography and engaging video content.
+That’s why it’s important to ensure that your real estate posts for social media are attractive and well made.
+It’s surprising, therefore, to find many real estate specialists still using low-resolution snapshots of themselves instead of professionally shot pictures, or listing photos of homes taken on a cell phone instead of through a high-res professional camera.
+If you want to engage with customers through real estate posts on social media, you’ll need to up your visual content and maintain a consistently high level.

-in order to save time, it may be tempting to post the same content to all of your social media profiles.
-However, different platforms have different audiences, allowing you to engage through social media for real estate in different ways.
+To save time, it may be tempting to post the same social media posts for real estate to all of your social media profiles.
+However, different platforms have different audiences, allowing you to engage in different ways.

 Your Facebook page should be more personal, with lifestyle content related to you and your clients.

-Your Instagram feed should be more visual, with curated images and an emphasis on multiple images and video.
+Your Instagram feed should be more visual, with curated pictures and an emphasis on multiple images and video.